gevaertlab/DUNE/README.md

 - **Bottleneck**: Creates a compact latent representation of the brain structure (low-dimensional embeddings)
 - **Decoder**: Reconstructs the original image from the latent representation

 This unsupervised approach learns to capture both obvious and subtle imaging features, creating a numerical "fingerprint" of each scan that preserves important structural information while dramatically reducing dimensionality.
-By removing skip connections from the traditional UNet architecture, DUNE forces all information through the bottleneck, producing more informative embeddings despite lower reconstruction quality.

-The model was trained on 3,814 MRI scans including both healthy volunteers from UK Biobank and patients with gliomas to ensure it can effectively extract features from both normal and pathological brain structures.

 ## Citation